Shankarnag151/facebook-Application/README.md

 # facebook-Application
-To login fb a/c via automative way..
+To login facebook account in an automatic way..